 When is Intermodal the Right Choice for Shipping?

-Of course, not every shipment will require multiple modes of transportation to reach their destinations efficiently.
-Here are a few things to consider when looking at intermodal compared to traditional OTR shipments.
+Not every shipment will require multiple modes of transportation to reach its destinations efficiently.
+Here are a few things to consider when looking at intermodal compared to traditional rail or OTR shipments:

 - Intermodal transportation is suitable for cargo with a variety of value levels.